yanmxa/acm-agent/runbooks/cluster-unknown.md

 oc -n open-cluster-management-agent get pods -l app=klusterlet-registration-agent --context <managed-cluster-context>
 ```

+The unknown status is caused by the Klusterlet registration agent not running, or there may be internal issues preventing it from updating the managed cluster on the hub.
+We need to explore further with the following two cases:

-If the pod instance is present, review its logs to see if any errors are preventing the creation of the klusterlet registration agent.
+If the pod instance is present, try to review its logs to see if any errors are preventing the creation of the klusterlet registration agent.
+If the pod instance is not present, go to (3) check the klusterlet agent which is responsible create the registration agent.

-(2) Check the log of the klusterlet registration agent if it exists
+(2) Check the log of the pod of the klusterlet registration agent if it exists

 ```bash
 oc -n open-cluster-management-agent logs -l app=klusterlet-registration-agent --context <managed-cluster-context>